 The Arizona State Land Department manages approximately 9.2 million acres of State Trust lands within Arizona.
 These lands were granted to the State under the provisions of the federal Enabling Act that provided for Arizona’s statehood in 1912.
 These lands are held in trust and managed for the sole purpose of generating revenues for the 13 State Trust land beneficiaries, the largest of which is Arizona’s K-12 education.
 In FY 2013 Trust land revenues exceeded $318,000,000.

-To manage State Trust lands and resources to enhance value and optimize economic return for the Trust beneficiaries, consistent with sound stewardship, conservation, and business management principles supporting socioeconomic goals for citizens here today and generations to come.
-To manage and provide support for resource conservation programs for the well-being of the public and the State's natural environment.
+To manage State Trust lands and resources to enhance value and optimize economic return for the Trust beneficiaries, consistent with sound business management principles, prudent stewardship, and conservation needs supporting socio-economic goals for citizens here today and future generations.
+To act in the best interest of Trust for the enrichment of the beneficiaries and preserve the long term value of the State’s Trust lands.